 Two audits have been completed and funding allocated.
-The Central Highlands Council has been provided with a grant deed up to \$200 000, to undertake works on Hollow Tree Road, works have commenced.
+The Central Highlands Council has been provided with a grant deed up to \$200 000, to undertake works on Hollow Tree Road.
+Works have now been completed.

 Funding up to \$350 000 has been allocated for State Growth to carry out low-cost infrastructure treatments to improve road safety for motorcyclists on Lake Leake Road, works are scheduled to commence in 2021.